kerrj/mapper/README.md

 # Mapping Robot
-This is a personal summer project primarily intending to teach me more about SLAM.
+This is a personal to learn about SLAM (and have fun!).
 It is largely based on the [Google Cartographer](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45466.pdf) system with some modifications to make it less computationally expensive.
 Mapping can be teleoperated or autonomous with Dijkstra's algorithm computing a path to the nearest unseen map location, and a local planner following said path using the dynamic window approach.
 Here's a picture of my robot:

 <img src="media/robot_pic.jpg" alt="robot_pic" width="300"/>